We are the new normal - Para swimmer, surfer, shooter Justin Jesudas on the secret behind his attitude

 Disability can happen to anyone but with the right attitude and support, it need not become the end to life as one knew it.
 Justin Vijay Jesudas' story is a shining example of this.
 From winning medals at international swimming championships, rifle-shooting to now becoming a calendar model, Justin has not allowed disability to come in the way of his dreams, as he tells us in My Take.

 In December 2009 I was working in Hyderabad when I was involved in a car accident.
-I sustained a spinal cord injury in a car accident and became paralysed neck downwards.
-I became a tetraplegic - my shoulders are fine but I have partial power in my elbows and while my biceps are good, the triceps in both arms do not work.
+I sustained a spinal cord injury and was paralysed from the neck down.
+I was told I had become a tetraplegic, which means my shoulders are fine, but I have partial power in my elbows.
+And while my biceps are good, the triceps in both arms do not work.
 My wrist is moderately functional, but none of the fingers work.

 I was 29 years old at the time and my life was going great with a dream job at a bank.
 All that changed after the accident.
 I was told that spinal cord injury has no cure, and there were complications so the rehabilitation was not so effective.
-I lost control over my bowel movements, bladder control and my blood pressure dropped drastically.
+I lost control over my bowel movements.
+I had no bladder control either and my blood pressure dropped drastically.

 I realised that for those one-and-a half years after the accident, my family had been through such a hard time because they were living my life and not their own.
 I had become their sole focus.
 I decided that it was time to live my life.

 For the next few months I kept working out regularly.
 I eventually realized that there were quite a few things that I could do by myself.
 I started moving my fingers using my wrist.
 I was able to bend one finger and even type using my wrist.
 I also started driving again in a modified hand-operated car.
 Since then I have driven over 50,000 kilometres.
 Modifying that car was to me a sign of freedom and independence.
-Now my family was dependent on me for traveling.
+Now my family needed me, they were dependent on me for traveling.